Search by Keyword

 An array of songs by both Little Richard and his protégé Larry Williams were featured among the vast set lists The Beatles performed live in their formative years.
 While Paul always sang the Little Richard numbers, John always took the lead on the Larry Williams songs.
 "Slow Down" was among the six The Beatles chose to perform, which was obviously the favorite since it was the first they chose to formally record at EMI.

-The song was featured regularly throughout 1960 to 1962.
+"Slow Down" was performed by the group regularly throughout 1960 and into 1962.
 It probably became part of their repertoire when they first played Hamburg, Germany from August 17th through November 30th, 1960, as they needed extra material to fill their long working hours.
 From there, they no doubt featured the song regularly at the Cavern Club in Liverpool as well as their ever growing show schedule.

 Although they retired the song by the end of 1962 and their last Hamburg trip, they did record it once for BBC radio on July 16th, 1963, as detailed above.
 Even though The Beatles revived the song at EMI studios in 1964, they never thought to perform it again.